Introduction

 Consolidating Control and Abolishing the Fatimid Caliphate

 Over the next two years, Saladin executed a masterful consolidation of power.
 He systematically replaced Fatimid military commanders and administrators with his own loyal followers, primarily Kurds and Turks who owed allegiance to him personally.
 He strengthened Egypt’s defenses against Crusader attacks while carefully managing his relationship with Nur ad-Din.
+He also won over the Egyptian populace by reducing oppressive taxes and restoring order after years of instability.
 When the aging Caliph Al-Adid died in 1171 CE, Saladin made his decisive move.

 Uniting the Muslim World: A Decade of Strategic Campaigns